-This document is designed to assist in gathering both pre- and post-retrofit data for the electricity consumption of AHU supply and return fans.
-As such, a primary goal is to describe the data that should be collected through measurements and the appropriate equipment to perform those measurements.
-Guidance is provided for measuring both constant and variable speed motors, specifically for modular AHUs; packaged AHUs and RTUs (rooftop units) are not covered.
-Interactive effects on whole-facility heating and cooling loads resulting from the upgrade of the AHU fan motors (i.e., potentially lower cooling loads and higher heating loads due to less standby heat loss from the motor) are, likewise, not covered in this guide.
+For each mode, this guide describes the data that should be collected through measurements and the appropriate equipment to perform those measurements.

+The guidance is for modular single-zone AHUs.
+AHU systems with airside economizer, multiple zones, single-packaged AHUs and RTUs (rooftop units) are not covered in this guide.
+Interactive effects with whole-facility heating and cooling loads due to the upgrade of the AHU fan motors (i.e., potentially lower cooling loads and higher heating loads due to less heat loss from the motor) are ignored.